JO-YE/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23-Empty casks make the most noise-Write a command that finds all empty files and directories in the current directory and all sub-directories.

+24-A gif is worth ten thousand words-Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+25-Acrostic-An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+The word comes from the French acrostiche from post-classical Latin acrostichis).
+As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval.
+Read more.

+Create a script that decodes acrostics that use the first letter of each line.

+26-The biggest fan-Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.